freelancing-people/content/Interviews/Christopher Hawkins/01 - Christopher Hawkins's Cogeian Systems Consulting Agency.md

 I spent most of 2016 breathing new life into my consulting practice.
 If I had to do it all over again, I never would have taken that detour into the startup world.
 But there's no changing the past - my focus is firmly on making the best of the future.

-I write more about revitalizing my consulting business here: http://www.christopherhawkins.com/2016/09/full-focus-consulting-re-energized-business/
+You can read my blog post, where I wrote in more detail about [Revitalizing My Consulting Business](http://www.christopherhawkins.com/2016/09/full-focus-consulting-re-energized-business/).

 ### How do you charge your clients?
 Hourly basis or project costing?
 How do you manage change requests?
 Do you consider them in your initial cost - what is your strategy in overall execution for change requests?